 Injuries to the Hands and Wrists

 Hands and wrists sprain and fractures are a common complaint following an automatic door accident.
-The upper extremities are the first line of defense from the impact caused by closing automatic doors.
-Therefore, the hands and the wrists receive reasonable amount of pressure and get injured from this.
+The upper extremities are the first line of defence from the impact caused by closing automatic doors.
+Therefore, the hands and the wrists receive a reasonable amount of pressure and get injured from this.

 Back and Spinal Cord Injuries

 Too much impact from abrupt closing of automatic doors may cause an individual to fall.
 Depending on how heavy the fall is, a person may obtain mild bruises on the lower part of the back and worse, may get a fractured spinal cord and dislocated discs.